hyperjumptech/monika/docs/src/pages/quick-start.md

 ### Windows

-The recommendeded approach is to use [Chocolatey](https://community.chocolatey.org/packages/monika), a popular package manager for Windows.
+The recommended approach is to use [Chocolatey](https://community.chocolatey.org/packages/monika), a popular package manager for Windows.
 Check [Monika page on Chocolatey](https://community.chocolatey.org/packages/monika) for more detailed information.

 If you have installed Chocolatey in your PC, then run the following command to install Monika: